-Susan Brune focuses her practice on white collar defense and commercial litigation.
-She has repeatedly warded off indictment and regulatory charges through sound strategic choices, meticulous preparation and forceful advocacy.
+Susan has repeatedly warded off indictment and regulatory charges through sound strategic choices, meticulous preparation and forceful advocacy.
 When cases are brought, she is equally effective.
+A seasoned trial lawyer, she achieved a complete victory for a private equity investor in an enforcement case in the SEC's administrative forum.
+She also obtained the acquittal of a Bear Stearns hedge fund manager in a federal jury trial.

 Defense of an investment firm president in an SEC case relating to the financial crisis;